Jump to:Page Content

-Co-convened by Profs.
-J. Bryan Hehir and Mary Jo Bane, our goal for this faculty seminar series is to have a set of conversations across disciplines, within a faculty community that can begin to flesh out better the public policy, legal, constitutional and sociological ramifications of religion in civic and political life, both nationally and internationally.
-We envision this to be a 2-step process: (1) conduct a series of seminars and build an intellectual community interested in the comparative analyses and study of transnational trends on the role that religion plays in public life in countries around the world and in the US; and (2) crystallize and distill the collective understanding of issues in this field from a cross-disciplinary perspective and commission authors to write papers on pressing and under-conceptualized topics of interest in this subject area.
-Our aim is not only to create a valuable process but also to publish a final product in the form of a collected volume of essays.
-To this end, eight seminars were conducted in AY 2005-06, and an additional four more in AY 2007.
+Co-convened by Professors J. Bryan Hehir and Mary Jo Bane, this faculty seminar series aimed to convene a set of conversations across disciplines, within a faculty community, to begin to flesh out better the public policy, legal, constitutional and sociological ramifications of religion in civic and political life, both nationally and internationally.
+This was envisioned to be a 2-step process: (1) conduct a series of seminars and build an intellectual community interested in the comparative analyses and study of transnational trends on the role that religion plays in public life in countries around the world and in the US; and (2) crystallize and distill the collective understanding of issues in this field from a cross-disciplinary perspective and commission authors to write papers on pressing and under-conceptualized topics of interest in this subject area.

-J. Bryan Hehir has continued to conduct faculty seminars in AY 2008, in collaboration with Professor Monica Toft, as part of the Initiative on Religion and International Affairs.
+This project aimed not only to create a valuable process but also to publish a final product in the form of a collected volume of essays.
+To this end, eight seminars were conducted in academic year 2005-06, and an additional four more in academic year 2007.
+Further, J. Bryan Hehir continued to conduct faculty seminars in AY 2008, in collaboration with Professor Monica Toft, as part of the Initiative on Religion in International Affairs.

 Joint Catholic Church Civic Asset Mapping Project

-Our joint initiative with the University of Pennsylvania's PRRUCS titled "Joint Catholic Church Civic Asset Mapping Project (J-C3 AMP)" aims to explore the Catholic Church in America as a window on the country's vast and varied, large and growing nonprofit sector.
+A joint initiative with the University of Pennsylvania's Program for Research on Religion and Urban Civil Society titled "Joint Catholic Church Civic Asset Mapping Project (J-C3 AMP)" aimed to explore the Catholic Church in America as a window on the country's vast and varied, large and growing nonprofit sector.
 Religious institutions are the largest sub-sector of the nation's nonprofit sector and the Catholic Church is the nation's largest single religious institution.
 How, how well and with what effects, Catholic institutions deploy their human, financial and physical plant assets has an enormous bearing on how, and how well, the nation's nonprofit sector as a whole meets civic needs and creates public value.
-Our initial empirical focus will be on Philadelphia and on Boston as we attempt to map the Catholic Church's civic assets.
+The project initially focused on Philadelphia and Boston, attempting to map the Catholic Church's civic assets.

 Executive Session on Faith-based and Community Approaches to Urban Revitalization

-This Executive Session (ES), launched in 2002, at Harvard’s Kennedy School of Government (KSG), with generous support from The Pew Charitable Trusts, partnered with Pew’s Faith and Service Technical Education Network (FASTEN) initiative, to contribute to its efforts to equip mayors and public administrators for effective collaboration with local faith communities and funders.
-KSG faculty Stephen Goldsmith, Mary Jo Bane and Mark Moore were the principal co-conveners of the ES working closely with a planning team comprised of Brent Coffin, Xavier de Souza Briggs, Ronald Thiemann, Christopher Winship and Anne Mathew.
+Launched in 2002 at HKS with generous support from the Pew Charitable Trusts, this Executive Session partnered with the Faith and Service Technical Education Network (FASTEN) initiative to contribute to the latter’s efforts to equip mayors and public administrators for effective collaboration with local faith communities and funders.
+HKS faculty Stephen Goldsmith, Mary Jo Bane and Mark Moore were the principal co-conveners of the Executive Session, working closely with a planning team comprised of Brent Coffin, Xavier de Souza Briggs, Ronald Thiemann, Christopher Winship and Anne Mathew.